quangh33/BTree/README.md

 # BTree
-Implementation of BTree data structure using Java
+- Implementation of BTree data structure using Java
+- Read more about BTree and its application [here](https://hoangdinhquang.me/a-note-on-btree/)